Frequently Asked Questions

 - Be sure to have your license key file (

-- Stop the Pytheas.Mailgate service (or the PYTHEAS
+- On the old machine, stop the Pytheas.Mailgate service (or the PYTHEAS

 MailGate Communication Task).